 At the between-tree level, only the negative correlation between RW and SM remained significant (Table 8), showing that trees with higher growth rates (higher mean RW) had lower SM.
 Note that the correlation between these properties was even higher in magnitude at the tree level (-0.40) than at the rod level (-0.33).

 Table 8.
+Spearman correlation table between the three measured parameters, at tree level